 Are you a good food entrepreneur in Flint?
 Are you ready to take your business to the next level?
 Our Business Boot Camp is coming to your town this October 24-26, 2017 at the Flint Farmers’ Market.
-Apply and get a chance to win an $10,000 award in the final pitch fest!
+The boot camp culminates in a public pitch fest on October 26.

 Business Training for Flint’s Good Food Entrepreneurs

-This three-day training from October 24-26, 2017 will provide good food entrepreneurs in Flint the knowledge and resources needed to grow your business.
-Get a glimpse of what this training can do for your business:
+This three-day training from October 24-26, 2017 will provide good food entrepreneurs in Flint the knowledge and resources needed to grow.
+Get a glimpse of what this training can do:

 What can you expect from the Boot Camp?
 Learn from Boot Camp participants in Battle Creek!

 With experienced facilitators and food industry mentors on-hand, you will get essential business skill building, one-on-one coaching, and peer networking.
 Topics include:

 - Understanding Your Customer & Defining Your Value Proposition Hone in on your target customers, their needs, and how your products or services can delight and satisfy them.

 - Demystifying Financials: Ever wonder what the difference is between breakeven, cash flow, income statement, and a balance sheet?
 We’re here to help you understand what these financial health tools mean and how to create and use them for your business.

 - Solving Your Business Challenges: Present the biggest challenge facing your business and get on-the-spot advice from a panel of food industry experts.

 - Marketing & Fundraising.
 Get some tips about marketing your business plus fundraising strategies and what you need for “the ask”.